-Instead of using wires or elastic bands, self-ligating braces are designed with a tiny gate to hold on to the archwires gently.
-This means that treatment is more comfortable than metal and ceramic braces.
-The entire treatment also takes a shorter timeframe, roughly an average reduction of 4 months, to complete.
-The number of appointments to the dental specialist/ dentist is reduced by an average of 4 visits as compared with conventional metal or ceramic braces.
+Instead of wires or elastic bands, self-ligating braces are designed with a little gate to hold onto the archwires gently.
+Hence, the treatment is more comfortable than metal and ceramic braces.
+The treatment also takes a shorter time frame, roughly an average reduction of 4 months, to complete.
+The number of appointments with your dental specialist/dentist in Singapore is reduced by an average of 4 visits compared to conventional metal or ceramic braces.

-In addition, oral hygiene is easier to achieve as self-ligating brackets do not accumulate plaque as much as rubber modules or wires.
+In addition, it is easier to achieve good oral hygiene as self-ligating brackets do not accumulate plaque as much as rubber modules or wires.
 They do not easily stain since they do not contain rubber parts.
 They are also strong and rarely break.

-Self-ligating braces are aesthetically better compared with conventional metal braces as they do not need any ligatures, elastic bands or wires to hold on to the archwires
+Self-ligating braces are aesthetically better than conventional metal ones as they do not need ligatures, elastic bands or wires to hold onto the archwires

 What are lingual braces?

-Lingual braces are placed on the back of your teeth (at the side of the tongue), hiding the appliance from your smile, and making it unnoticeable to others.
-This is the main advantage of lingual braces and one of the ways to straighten your teeth in an “invisible” manner.
+Lingual braces are placed on the back of your teeth (at the side of the tongue), hiding the appliance from your smile and making it unnoticeable to others.
+Its discreetness is the main advantage of lingual braces and one of the ways to straighten your teeth in an “invisible” manner in Singapore.

 In terms of materials involved and techniques required, it is largely similar to conventional metal braces.

-Is orthodontic treatment suitable for patients with diabetes, high blood pressure, heart problems or patients who are pregnant?
+Is braces treatment suitable for patients in Singapore with diabetes, high blood pressure, heart problems or patients who are pregnant?

-Pregnant women can undergo orthodontic treatment safely but need to inform their dentist so that appropriate changes can be made to some of your dental care.
+Pregnant women can undergo orthodontic treatment safely but need to inform their dentist so that appropriate changes can be made to some of their dental care.